mazjap/mazjap.github.io/README.md

 ## Acknowledgments

-* Thanks to [Paul Solt](https://github.com/PaulSolt) for the help, optimizations, and feedback for my website
+* Thanks to [Paul Solt](https://github.com/PaulSolt) for the help, optimizations, and feedback
 * Thanks to [DomPizzie](https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc) for the readme outline